wp-plugins/mashsharer/readme.txt

 * New: Choose border radius of the buttons from settings
 * New: Keep settings when plugin is uninstalled - optional
 * New: Custom CSS field

-Version 1.x
-* Performance improvement for your website as no external scripts and count data is loaded
-* Privacy protection for your user - No permanent connection to Facebook, Twitter and Google needed for sharing
-* High-Performance caching functionality.
-You decide how often counts are updated.
-* All counts will be collected in your database and loaded first from cache.
-No further database requests than.
-* Up to 10.000 free daily requests
-* Up to 40.000 free additional daily requests with an api key (Get it free at sharedcount.com)
-* Social buttons works with every Theme
-* Works on pages and posts
-* Automatic embedding or manual via Shortcode into posts and pages
-* Simple installation and setup
-* Uninstaller: Removes all plugin tables and settings in the WP database
-* Service and support by the author
-* Periodic updates and improvements.
-* More Share Buttons are coming soon.

 **Shortcodes**